-This year, I’ve found I’m doing more and more work as The Spellwright – a kind of benign witch who writes spells to improve the lives of participants – I’ve just invested in a warm wool cloak for several stints of outdoor spellwrighting this winter…
+This year, I’ve found I’m doing more and more work as The Spellwright – a kind of benign witch who writes spells to improve the lives of participants.
+I have a warm wool cloak for outdoor spellwrighting in winter, and have just been The Spellwright for Ledbury Poetry Festival in the Heatwave of 2018…

 ‘In woods we forget things, at the wood edge we tell stories‘was a project funded by Shropshire Hills AONB and Shropshire Housing Group.
 This project took three different groups of children and young people, and enabled them to write site-specific poetry in three different native woodlands.